 We never know where disasters will strike or when animals may be in need of urgent rescue, but we know we must be ready.
 Your support makes this lifesaving work possible.

-How can I support the Humane Society of the United States' efforts to help animals impacted by natural disasters?
+How can I support the Humane Society of the United States' efforts to help animals impacted by disasters?

 Please support rescue and relief efforts by donating to our Emergency Animal Relief Fund.
 Your gift will ensure that our team can continue to answer the call during times of emergency wherever and whenever animals need us.